Using MCUboot in nRF Connect SDK

 The nRF Connect SDK includes MCUboot-specific integration files located in the

 modules/mcuboot subfolder in the sdk-nrf repository.

-When you build your application with this option set, the following files that can be used for firmware over-the-air (FOTA) upgrades are automatically generated.
+When you add MCUboot to your application build, the files that can be used for firmware over-the-air (FOTA) upgrades are automatically generated.
 See the MCUboot output build files page for a list of all these files.

-When you use MCUboot in the execute-in-place (XIP) mode, enable
+When you use MCUboot in the direct-xip mode, enable the

-CONFIG_BOOT_BUILD_DIRECT_XIP_VARIANT to let the build system generate an additional set of files for the second application slot.
+CONFIG_BOOT_BUILD_DIRECT_XIP_VARIANT Kconfig option to let the build system generate an additional set of files for the second application slot.

 .hex files are identical to the ones listed above, but their names also use the

 mcuboot_secondary_app_signed.hex is created and placed in the second slot on the target device when the

 app_signed.hex file is placed in the first slot.